7 Top Eqvista 409A Valuation Alternatives & Competitors

 1. Independence: To qualify for IRS safe-harbor protection, a 409A must be prepared by an independent third-party appraiser with no financial interest in the company.

-2. Relevant experience: 409A valuations require judgment around financing terms, preferences, and cap-table mechanics; areas where automated models often fall short.
+2. Relevant experience: 409A valuations require judgment around financing terms, preferences, and cap-table mechanics.

 3. Clear, defensible reports: A defensible 409A valuation report clearly documents the methods, assumptions, and inputs behind the conclusion so auditors can follow the analysis without guesswork.